b-rodrigues/korppi/docs/faq.md

 ### What is Korppi?

-Korppi is a markdown editor with built-in version history and reconciliation features.
-It's designed for writers who need to track changes, collaborate, and maintain document history.
+Korppi is a markdown editor with integrated version history and conflict-free merging.
+It lets you write, track changes, and collaborate asynchronously, all locally, with no dependence on third-party servers.

 ### Why "Korppi"?

 Korppi means "raven" in Finnish.
 Ravens are known for their intelligence and memory—fitting for an editor that remembers everything!

 ### Is Korppi free?

 Yes!
-Korppi is free and open source software, released under the MIT license.
+Korppi is free and open source software, released under the GPLv3 license.

 ### What platforms does Korppi support?

-- **Linux** (AppImage, Debian package)
+- **Linux** (AppImage)
 - **macOS** (DMG)
-- **Windows** (MSI installer)
+- **Windows** (EXE and MSI installer)

+### Did you write Korppi?

+No, I designed Korppi, but Korppi was written 100% by LLMs!

 ---